tempo-sim/Tempo/TempoCore/README.md

 ```
 ModuleName::OptionalCustomPackage::MessageName
 ```
-Note that there are no namespaces in Python (proto package names have no effect on the generated Python code).
+Note that Python does not have a concept of namespaces, and therefore proto package names have no effect on the generated Python code.
 In Python messages with the same name are distinguished by their containing file/module when importing.

 Here is an example service with a single "simple" RPC:
 ```